Subsidized housing in the United States: Health and safety

 Public housing units themselves offer very few amenities to occupants, providing the minimum necessary accommodations for living.
 The original wording of the 1937 Housing Act meant that units were built with minimal effort in order to give amenities only slightly better than slums.
 The units had poor insulation, roofing, electricity, and plumbing, were generally very small, and built to use as few resources as possible.
-Turner et al. (2005) documents more physical deterioration, with backlogged repairs, vandalism, cockroaches, mold, and other problems creating a generally unsafe environment for occupants.
-A Boston study showed that dampness and heating issues in public housing create concentrations of dust mites, mold, and fungi, which causes asthma at a rate much higher than the national average.
+More physical deterioration was documented by Turner et al., along with backlogged repairs, vandalism, cockroaches, mold, and other problems creating a generally unsafe environment for occupants (2005).
+A study conducted in Boston revealed that dampness and heating issues in public housing create concentrations of dust mites, mold, and fungi, which causes asthma at a rate much higher than the national average.
+Yet another study indicated that an increased risk of obesity was correlated with living in public housing.
+In this study, it is noted that subsidies may cause renters to be more concentrated in neighborhoods with lower incomes and opportunities, thereby leading to associations with worse health outcomes.

-Other studies have been less negative in their assessments of living conditions in public housing units, showing only marginal differences caused by public housing units.
-The study by Fertig and Reingold (2007) concluded that of a large list of possible health effects, public housing units only seemed to affect domestic violence levels, with only a mixed effect, a mother's overall health status, and the probability of mothers becoming overweight.
+However, other studies have been less negative in their assessments of living conditions in public housing units, showing only marginal differences caused by public housing units.
+The study by Fertig and Reingold (2007) concluded that of a large list of possible health effects, public housing units only seemed to affect domestic violence levels––with only a mixed effect, a mother's overall health status, and the probability of mothers becoming overweight.
+Moreover, an observational study on public housing versus vouchers and multifamily housing yielded the result that public housing corresponded to lower levels of psychological distress.

+During the COVID-19 pandemic, the Center for Disease Control and Prevention placed a moratorium on evictions.
+These circumstances brought awareness to the clear association of housing security––provided by subsidized housing––with improved health outcomes.

 Crime is also a major issue in public housing, with surveys showing high amounts of drug-related crime and shootings.
 Potential causes include inefficient management, which leads to problematic residents being able to stay in the unit, and inadequate policing and security.
 Public housing units are far more susceptible to homicides than comparable neighborhoods, which Griffiths and Tita (2009) argue is an effect of social isolation within the units.
 These homicides tend to be localized within the public housing unit rather than around it.

 Satisfaction with one's living environment is another variable affected by public housing.
 Residents of public housing units and voucher holders are more likely to express higher satisfaction with their current residency than low-income renters who are not receiving government assistance.
 However, the study also concluded that residents of public housings units and voucher holders are more likely to express lower satisfaction with the neighborhood in which they live compared to low-income renters.
 This suggests that while the accommodations of public housing are better than comparable options, the surrounding neighborhoods are less desirable and have not been improved by government assistance.